Home » Recipe Index » Desserts

 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.

-STEP ONE: Melt the butter and 1 ⅓ cup of the semi-sweet chocolate chips in a 4-quart saucepan.
-Stir constantly to keep it from burning, and remove from heat as soon as everything is melted.
-Cool for about 5-10 minutes, or your eggs will scramble when added!
+STEP ONE: Melt butter and 1 ⅓ cups of semi-sweet chocolate chips in a 4-quart saucepan.
+Stir constantly, removing from heat as soon as everything’s melted.
+Allow the mixture to cool completely for about 5-10 minutes — this prevents your eggs from scrambling in the heat later.

-STEP TWO: Combine the flour, cocoa powder, baking soda, and salt in a medium mixing bowl, then set aside.
+STEP TWO: In a medium mixing bowl, combine the flour, cocoa powder, baking soda, and salt, then set it aside.

-STEP THREE: Whisk the sugar, vanilla extract, and eggs into the cooled chocolate and butter mixture.
+STEP THREE: Whisk together the sugar, vanilla extract, and eggs into the butter and chocolate.
 Add the dry flour mixture to the wet mixture and stir until a dough forms.
 Then, gently fold in the remaining chocolate chips.

 pan with cookie dough batter

-STEP FIVE: Preheat your oven to 350 degrees and line a large baking sheet with parchment paper.
+STEP FOUR: Let the dough sit for about 30 minutes, preferably in the fridge.
+Meanwhile, preheat your oven to 350 degrees F and line a large baking sheet with parchment paper.

-STEP SIX: Scoop out the dough with a 2-inch cookie scoop.
-Roll into a ball and make an indent in the center with your thumb.
-Place 3 miniature marshmallows in the center, then fold the dough over to cover the marshmallows.
-Reform into a ball, taking care to place the marshmallow side up.
+STEP FIVE: Scoop out cookie dough balls using a 2-inch cookie scoop, roll them, and make an indent with your thumb.
+In the indent, place 3 mini marshmallows, then fold the dough over to cover the marshmallows.
+Reform it into a ball.

-STEP SEVEN: Repeat until all of the dough has been scooped.
-Place dough balls, marshmallow side up, on the baking sheet, and bake for about 9-10 minutes.
-Cookies should appear slightly moist (not wet or gooey) and dry around the edges.
+STEP SIX: Place the dough balls, marshmallow side up, on the baking sheet and bake for about 9-10 minutes.
+The cookies should appear slightly moist (not wet or gooey) but dry around the edges.

-STEP EIGHT: Allow chocolate marshmallow cookies to cool for at least 5-6 minutes on the baking sheet before transferring them to a wire rack to cool completely.
-Enjoy!
+STEP SEVEN: Allow chocolate cookies with marshmallows to cool for at least 5-6 minutes on the baking sheet before transferring them to a wire rack to cool completely.

 baking sheet with marshmallow cookies